Gaucho-Racing/STM32G474ETemplate/README.md

 * Serial Monitor

 # How 2 Run
-Download Required stuff and add to PATH
+1. Download Required stuff and add to PATH
+2. Open VSCode
+3. If the CMake Extension prompts you to set up the configuration, choose DEBUG and proceed to step 5
-Generate the build stuff with `cmake --preset <target>`.
+4. Generate the build stuff with `cmake --preset <target>`.
 With target in development being `Debug` typically.
-Run and Debug Debug using the provided Debug config, Cortex Debug
+5. Run and Debug, Debug using the provided Debug config, Cortex Debug
 Cry as nothing works

 # Debugging